dsmiller95/GitScripts/README.md

 The process behind identifying dead local branches that we'll use follows a few basic steps:
 1. Get lists of remote and local branch names
 2. Compare the lists of branches, and keep only local branches which aren't in the list of remote branches
+3. Since we will be forcing branch deletion, confirm with the user that we have the right branches before deleting
-3. Delete all of the branches resulting from the comparison of the two lists
+4. Delete all of the branches resulting from the comparison of the two lists

 ### Listing the Branches